cvilas/guidance/people/people.md

 ## Taking care of team

-- Have scheduled periodic [1:1s](one-to-ones.md) with all direct and indirect reports
+- Have scheduled, periodic [1:1s](one-to-ones.md) with all direct and indirect reports
 - Set high expectations for [behaviours](behaviours.md)
 - Encourage reports to maintain a [PDP](pdp.md) record